 - Does the program take sexual orientation and identity into consideration with living arrangements?

-If you or an LGBTQ loved one is seeking treatment for substance use, The Recovery Village Palm Beach offers comprehensive treatment that is sensitive to the special needs of this community.
-The Recovery Village Palm Beach offers individualized care in an open and accepting environment.
+If you or an LGBTQ loved one is seeking treatment for substance use, The Recovery Village Palm Beach at Baptist Health offers comprehensive treatment that is sensitive to the special needs of this community.
+The Recovery Village Palm Beach at Baptist Health offers individualized care in an open and accepting environment.
 Speak with a representative today to learn about how our programs can help you find your way to recovery.

 Redding, Brandi.
 “LGBT Substance Use — Beyond Statistics.”
 Social Work Today, July 2014.
 Accessed August 13, 2019.